TM Hughes & Son offer domestic and commercial rewiring to the residents and business owners of Essex.

 Call – 01245 830560

-As a general rule of thumb properties should have the wiring checked every ten years (as part of an electrical inspection) and should be rewired every thirty years.
+As a general rule of thumb, properties should have the wiring checked every ten years (as part of an electrical inspection) and rewire every thirty years.

 If your property is under thirty years old, it’s unlikely it requires rewiring.
 An inspection is recommended if one hasn’t been undertaken in the last ten years.
 We’ll be happy to inspect your property’s electrical system.